ALL Metrics

 Calculation of sample size

-Appropriate sample size was calculated for multi-time and single time cases with different scenarios to achieve a difference of 0.9 points at the last time point between two treatment groups with an increasing trend from baseline.
-The common standard deviation (SD) used was 3.6 points allowing 5% two-sided type I error and 85% power.
-The effect size and standard deviation used here are based on a real study.13 This was a three-year study with primary endpoint assessment at the end of year 3, but the sample size calculation in this study was done based on single time point.
-Since this study failed to recruit the expected number of patients and had lots of missing data, the characteristics till the second year's assessment were used as it had equal numbers of patients in both arms and stabilized assessments.
+A common standard deviation (SD) of 3.6 points was used; with type I error rate chosen as 5% and the power set at 85%.
+The effect size and standard deviation used here are observed in a real study.16 This was a three-year study with primary endpoint assessment at the end of year 3, but the sample size calculation in this study was done based on single time point.
+Since this study failed to recruit the expected number of patients and had a lot of missing data, the characteristics up until the second year’s evaluation were utilized because they featured a balanced number of patients in both treatment groups and had consistent measurements.

 Sample size (single time point case)